 Why are we investing in public health, you might ask?
 Even though many people associate physical health with personal visits to clinics and hospitals, public health departments are working behind the scenes to protect and improve the health of entire communities.
 Public health is responsible for controlling disease outbreaks; protecting air, water, and food quality; and developing and implementing strategies to combat leading health challenges.
 Moreover, countless studies show that investments in public health can return many dollars in savings on health care, social services, and other costs.
-Yet, across the U.S. public health receives only three percent of the dollars spent on health care and many small health departments face serious funding shortfalls.
+Yet, across the U.S., public health receives only 3% of the dollars spent on health care, and many small health departments face serious funding shortfalls.

 Our public health partners have identified top priorities for strengthening Montana’s public health infrastructure, among them: